samraHanif0340/samraHanif0340.github.io/_docs/cpp.md

 ## Code Style
 1. Code interpretability trumps everything else.
 1. Please conform to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-1. Do not use Class Inheritance or Friendship features in C++ codes.
+1. Avoid using Class Inheritance or Friendship features in C++ codes.
 Inheritance and Friendship reduces code traceability.
 1. Wherever possible, follow C style instead of C++, as it makes the code more aligned with the driving philosophies of Golang.
 1. All naming of folders, files, and functions, shall follow `camelCase` format.